List of Sri Lanka Twenty20 International cricket records: Most wickets against each team

+Fastest to multiples of 50 wickets

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

 India's Deepak Chahar holds the world record for best figures in an innings when he took 6/7 against Bangladesh in November 2019 at Nagpur.
 Ajantha Mendis holds the Sri Lankan record for best bowling figures.